JHawk0224/dots/README.md

-# dots
-Dotz game app made in UIKit
+# Dotz Game - Used to be available on the App Store
+The Dotz game is a survival game with character customization.
+I made it using UIKit in August 2017.